zzzprojects/learn-orm/tutorials/vb-net/keywords.md

 ## Use Keywords as Variable Names

-In case, if you want to use Keywords as variable names (identifiers), then we need to enclose the variable name in brackets ([]).
-For example, [Class] is a valid identifier but Class is not because it’s a keyword and having a special meaning for the compiler.
+If you want to use Keywords as variable names (identifiers), then we need to enclose the variable name in brackets ([]).
+For example, [Class] is a valid identifier, but Class is not because itâ€™s a keyword and having a special meaning for the compiler.

 The following example shows how to use the reserve keywords as a variable name by enclosing the variable name with brackets (`[]`).